 Our programs prepare students with knowledge and skills for graduate study in environmental science or professional programs, and for entry-level position in a career addressing environmental problems

-- Demonstrate a comprehensive knowledge of the breadth of environmental science.
+- Demonstrate a comprehensive knowledge of the breadth of environmental sciences.

-- Acquire a set of skills and tools to gather, analyze, and interpret environmental data.
+- Use a set of appropriate methodological field skills and analytic tools to gather, analyze, and interpret environmental data.

-- Solve an environmental problem using inquiry, mining of information from primary sources, critical thinking skills, and analytical interpretation through a capstone or thesis for graduation with distinction.
+- Solve an environmental problem through inquiry, appropriate mining of information, analytical interpretation, and critical thinking skills through a capstone or thesis for graduation with distinction.

 - Apply their academic experience in a real-world setting.